The Singleton

 "The man in my dream."

-Jeff spat the toothpaste out slowly.
-Maya, who had been in bed and had come to the door when she heard Lucy's voice, leaned against the frame and felt her stomach drop in a way she had not felt since the first trimester with Ella.
+Jeff spat slowly into the sink.
+Maya, who had heard Iris's voice from bed, came to the door and leaned on the frame, and felt her stomach drop in a way she had not felt since the first trimester with Nora.

 "What man, bud."